 - Azure AD automatic enrollment enabled

 - Following our blog post, only configure Azure AD.
-Do not follow instruction for Windows 10, those options have changed between 1703 and 1709.
+Do not follow instructions for Windows 10, those options have changed between 1703 and 1709.

 - Intune subscription (MDM authority in Intune set to Intune)